survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 * `children` - If `children` is set to `true`, webpack will detect which modules are the same in the resulting bundles and push them to the parent bundle.
 * `async` - The idea is the same if `async` is set to `true`.
 In this case webpack will generate a separate bundle with the commonalities and load it asynchronously from the parent.

+The image below shows the difference compared to the default.
+The top circles represent the parent bundles.
+The way `B` is treated depends on the chosen option:

 ![`CommonsChunkPlugin` children and async](images/commonschunk.png)

 ## Splitting and Merging Chunks